 At Whitley Penn, we understand that business valuation is as much an art as it is a science.
 Because of the complex issues involved and the professional judgment required, choosing the right appraiser is everything.
 Our credentialed business valuation professionals combine the knowledge and analytical skills necessary for the quantitative side of business valuation with the experience and expertise required for the qualitative side to provide independent valuation opinions our clients can trust.

-- Employee stock ownership plans (ESOPs)
+- Employee stock ownership plans (ESOPs);

-- Buy/sell agreements
+- Buy/sell agreements; and

-- Ownership transactions
+- Ownership transactions.

 Business Valuation Analysis

 We provide in-depth valuation analysis tailored to the specific circumstances of the engagement.
 Our analysis is based on extensive training and decades of business valuation experience.
 We have performed hundreds of business appraisals across a broad range of industries, including manufacturing, oil and gas, construction, retail, healthcare, and restaurants, among others.

 The recent trend toward the increased use of fair value accounting has significantly altered the way financial information is reported in financial statements.
 Measuring fair value for financial reporting purposes requires experience and judgment.
 Whitley Penn is equipped with the knowledge and experience required to perform fair value measurements for a variety of purposes, including purchase price allocations in business combinations, impairment testing, intangible asset valuation, stock based compensation, and valuation of derivatives and complex financial instruments.

 We carefully prepare reports to meet the specific needs of the client in accordance with the purpose of the appraisal.
 We take pride in presenting our analysis in professional, well-written reports that are customized and appropriate for their intended use.
 Our reports are designed to comply with various industry standards and stand up to scrutiny by audit teams, the IRS, and in court.
 We offer a variety of reporting formats to suit the particular needs of the engagement.